cltl/python-for-text-analysis/NLP-topics/useful_external_modules.md

 * [Textblob](http://textblob.readthedocs.io/en/dev/): Another general NLP library that builds on the NLTK and Pattern.
 * [SpaCy](https://spacy.io/): Tokenizer, POS-tagger, parser and entity classifier for English and German.
 (More languages in progress.)
 * [Gensim](http://radimrehurek.com/gensim/): For building vector spaces and topic models.
+* [Corpkit](http://corpkit.readthedocs.io/en/latest/) is a module for corpus building and corpus management.
+Includes an interface to the Stanford CoreNLP parser.

 ## Data analysis and machine learning